linagora/linshare/documentation/EN/epics/new-admin-portal/story-50-admin-manage-function-Drive.md

    - And when I click icon "i": next to "Drive", all below legends will be expanded too.

 **Drive**
 - I can click on the icon "i" to see a collapsible legend :"This functionality allow users to manage Drives.
 The main goal of Drives is to gather workgroups together and to define default membership and roles for a bunch of users.
-You may see workgroups as projects and Drive as team, a team who handle theses projects.
+You may see workgroups as projects and Drive as team, a team who handle these projects.
 When this functionality is not activated, the below sub-function will not work"
 - I can see 2 policies:
    - Activation policy includes 2 toggles
       - Enable functionality: When I click on the icon "i", I can see a collapsible legend: